isaranchuk/igorsaranchuk.com/content/post/component-and-integration-testing.md

 ![activities containers diagram](/img/activities_service_container_diagram.png)

-You can find Activities Service source code [here](https://github.com/isaranchuk/integration-testing-demo).
+You can find Activities Service source code with all the instructions [here](https://github.com/isaranchuk/integration-testing-demo).

 ## Testing
 In microservices architecture components are microservices themselves, so our component test will check our service as a whole.